Provider Attributes

 3. Wait for approval (typically 1–3 business days)

-4. Update your provider attributes
+4. Update your provider attributes with the approved capability keys

 Complete Example